Curves on K3 surfaces

 \end{Theorem}

-\begin{proof} For rational curves, if $X$ has infinite automorphisms or has a non-isotrivial elliptic fibration, this was proved in \cite{btrational} over $\CC$ and \cite{Tayou} over algebraically closed fields of arbitrary characteristic.
-As pointed out in \cite[Remark 6]{bht}, the isotrivial elliptic case in characteristic zero has also been dealt with in \cite{hassett}, whereas the positive characteristic case in \cite{Tayou} (cf.\ Section \ref{sec: pos char}).
+\begin{proof} For $g=0$, if $X$ has infinite automorphisms or has a non-isotrivial elliptic fibration, this was proved in \cite{btrational} for $p=0$ and \cite{Tayou} over algebraically closed fields of arbitrary characteristic.
+As pointed out in \cite[Remark 6]{bht}, the isotrivial elliptic case in characteristic zero has also been dealt with in \cite{hassett}, whereas the positive characteristic case where $p>3$ was dealt with in \cite{Tayou} (cf.\ Section \ref{sec: pos char}).
 We now prove the theorem for $g=1$ following the argument in \cite{Tayou}.